 ‘Served and servant spaces’ are a key item in many of Rogers’ buildings and here, the distinction is marked by the transparent steel and glass towers containing stairs and lifts which are attached to the concrete frames overlooking the entrance.
 Topped by lift-motor rooms – elegant objects in their own right – they give an exhilarating verticality to the building, as well as demonstrating Rogers’ usual attention to engineering and design details.
 The use of colour – blue for the main structure, yellow for the stairs, red for the lifts – is particularly notable.

-Our Main Reception area, please take your time to appreciate the light from the glazed atriums as you pass through the space.
+Our Main Reception area, please take your time and appreciate the light from the glazed atriums as you pass through the space.

 Continue on past the security gates, to enter the Collcutt building completed in 1901.

-The Link Gallery Mezzanine, carved out of what was once a General Office, houses models representing some of the industries we serve, it also is used for archive and library exhibitions.
-Today you can find out more about Project Undaunted which aims to digitise part of our historic ship plan and survey report collection.
+The Link Gallery Mezzanine, carved out of what was once a General Office, houses models representing some of the industries we serve, it is also used for archive and library exhibitions.

 The stairs lead down to the Heritage & Education Centre Library which is open to the public for research Monday to Friday.
 Continuing through the double-height mahogany doors, you enter the restored Collcutt interiors, beginning with the Old Reception Hall.